grapefruitzinnia/im-watching-16-seasons-of-Good-Eats-from-november-til-whenever/README.md

 so like an episode a couple of days or something like that

-each episode is 30 mins
+each episode is 30 mins, its good to watch at the gym

+im going to skip around the seasons

 # [Season 1](https://en.wikipedia.org/wiki/List_of_Good_Eats_episodes#Season_1_(1999))
 Number of episodes: 13